+The allowance for loan losses encompasses various judgments, evaluations and appraisals with respect to the loans and their underlying security that, by their nature, contain elements of uncertainty and imprecision.
+Changes in the agricultural economy and their impact on borrower repayment capacity will cause these various judgments, evaluations and appraisals to change over time.
+Accordingly, actual circumstances could vary significantly from the institutions' expectations and predictions of those circumstances.
+The allowance is increased through provisions for loan losses and loan recoveries and is decreased through reversals of provisions for loan losses and loan chargeoffs.
+The level of allowance for loan losses is generally based on recent charge-off experience adjusted for relevant environmental factors.
 The allowance for loan losses includes components for loans individually evaluated for impairment, loans collectively evaluated for impairment and loans acquired with deteriorated credit quality.
-Generally, for loans individually evaluated, the allowance for loan losses represents the difference between the recorded investment in the loan and the present value of the cash flows expected to be collected discounted at the loan's effective interest rate, or at the fair value of the collateral, if the loan is collateraldependent.
+Generally, for loans individually evaluated, the allowance for loan losses represents the difference between the recorded investment in the loan and the present value of the cash flows expected to be collected discounted at the loan's effective interest rate, or at the fair value of the collateral, if the loan is collateral-dependent.
 For those loans collectively evaluated for impairment, the allowance for loan losses is determined using the risk-rating model.
-Allowance and reserves for credit losses consist of the allowance for loan losses, which is recorded on the balance sheet as a reduction from loans, and the reserve for losses on unfunded commitments, including letters of credit, which is recorded as a liability on the balance sheet.
-The reserve for losses on letters of credit and unfunded commitments is management's estimate of probable credit losses related to unfunded commitments and letters of credit.